-To Ease Their Way
+The Answer: To Ease Their Way

-Mine was a carefree childhood, protected from many of the realities of the world
+My first twenty-two years were flush with white privilege and white ignorance.
+Mine was a carefree childhood protected from many of the realities of the world

-(protected in a way that, in a just and humane world, all children would be
+(protected in a way that, in a just and humane world, all children would be protected).
+My formal education

-had been continuously and dogmatically Catholic, until I met some Jesuits who taught me a different, more critical, way of thinking.
+had been continuously and dogmatically Catholic, until I met some Jesuits who taught me a different, more critical way of thinking.

 I took a course from one Jesuit priest who was a scholar of apocryphal gospels—each